acgodson/tutela-piggy/README.md

 **Early Disease Detection for Pigs** - Monitor your animals' health 24/7 with thermal imaging, AI, and blockchain-verified alerts.

-Tutela combines smart thermal cameras, AI-driven analysis, and a farmer-friendly interface to spot early signs of illness automatically.
+Tutela combines smart thermal cameras, AI-vision analysis, and a farmer-friendly interface to spot early signs of illness or farm anomalies automatically.
 Built for African farmers with immutable verification on Hedera Hashgraph.

 ## Problem